 Rick Bryan is clearly thrilled to be named the next headmaster of University School.
 His enthusiausm shines through as he fondly recalls his days as a student - from developing special bonds with teachers, to being prepared academically, to walking to school as the Shaker campus tower came into view.

 “When I attended US I would take the bus from Stratford Road to Fairmount Boulevard, up to Fairmount Circle, and then walk over to the school.
 You went over a rise and you could see the tower to the school.
 I was talking to my brother on New Year’s Eve and I was saying: ‘Remember all those times walking there?
 And now I am running the school!’
-It’s just incredible to think I’m doing that.”
+It’s just incredible.”

 Mr. Bryan has had a distinguished career in independent school education.
 During his 31 years at Nichols School, 19 as headmaster, he left an enduring legacy, transforming the campus with enviable facilites and state-of-the art technology.
 Former Nichols School Board of Trustee President Bill Gisel described Mr. Bryan’s leadership as characterized by humility, transparency, respect, intellectual curiosity, and most of all a burning passion for education.